Virginia Aeronautical Historical Society

 Support the VAHS with a donation, membership or volunteering.

-Donate Now: Our Fundraising Goal for 2023 is $40,000
+Donate Now: Our Fundraising Goal for 2026 is $40,000

+The 2026 Annual Fund Campaign is under way!

-The 2023 Annual Fund Campaign is under way!
+The 2026 Annual Fund Campaign is under way!
 Every dollar is appreciated!
 Help the VAHS in preserving Virginia’s Aviation History to inspire and capture the imagination by connecting people with the story of air and space in Virginia.
 The annual fund donation provides an opportunity to give special recognition in the “Virginia Eagles” newsletter for those gifts of $100 or more.
 Corporate matching gifts count toward your total annual contribution.

 A few easy ways YOU can help promote the VAHS: